|

 tennis and golf.
 An avid reader, General Musharraf is particularly well versed in military

-history-his favourite subject.
+history-his favorite subject.

 President Musharraf was commissioned in an artillery regiment

 in 1964.
-A graduate of Command and Staff College, Quetta, and the National Defence
+A graduate of Command and Staff College, Quetta, and the National

 College, Rawalpindi, he, later in his career, returned to these internationally recognized